gristlabs/grist-help/help/self-managed.md

 ### What is Self-Managed Grist?

-There are three flavors of Grist:
+There are four flavors of Grist:

   * **SaaS** (Software as a Service): Grist is available as a hosted service at [docs.getgrist.com](https://docs.getgrist.com).
     No installation needed.
 Free and paid plans, with usage limits.
+  * **Desktop App**: Grist is available as a desktop application, built with Electron.
+    It is available for download at [https://github.com/gristlabs/grist-electron/releases](https://github.com/gristlabs/grist-electron/releases).
+    This desktop application does not need internet and is not tied to any online account or service.
   * **Self-Managed Enterprise**: Grist is available as a licensed application installed by enterprises on their own infrastructure with our support and backing.
 Contains proprietary features